 I have given talks on the intersection between design, culture and technology around the world (UK, US, France, India, Singapore, Malaysia, Australia), served as a D&AD Judge, D&AD Judge President, D&AD New Blood Jury member, Webby Judge and AIGA judge and held the role of External Examiner at the Royal College of Art.

-Today, I bring my 20+ years experience, my agility to adapt to technological shifts and sensitivity to evolving cultural landscapes to lead on global projects that create serially never seen before ‘wow’ moments for audiences.
+Today, I bring my 20+ years experience, my agility to adapt to technological shifts and sensitivity to evolving cultural landscapes to lead on global creative, editorial and branding projects that create serially never seen before ‘wow’ moments for audiences.
 I live in West London with my, my writer husband and our rescue dog .
 And my life motto is “Wouldn’t it be cool if.”